Frequently Asked Questions

 No. While the Catholic Foundation of Southeastern Massachusetts exists to sustain the parishes, schools and ministries of the Diocese of Fall River, the Foundation is a separate 501(c)(3), completely independent from the Diocese of Fall River.
 The Foundation’s governance is by a Board of Trustees, and the structure allows for independent operating and investment decision-making as well as the protection of assets.

-The annual Catholic Charities Appeal (CCA) is just that, an annual appeal.
-The money collected by the CCA each year is distributed to the parishes, schools and ministries of the Diocese of Fall River to support them, one year at a time.
-The CCA is run and managed by The Catholic Foundation of Southeastern Massachusetts.
+The annual Catholic Appeal is just that, an annual appeal.
+The money collected by the Catholic Appeal each year is distributed to the parishes, schools and ministries of the Diocese of Fall River to support them, one year at a time.
+The Catholic Appeal is run and managed by The Catholic Foundation of Southeastern Massachusetts.

 In contrast, the Catholic Foundation of Southeastern Massachusetts provides perpetual support to the parishes, schools and ministries of the Diocese of Fall River through restricted and endowment funds as well as other fundraising initiatives.